 - '...relinquished/released/removed...' - you only need to record departure from an ACCS-AM/IMT (also including core medical training) training programme in the past if you had begun a post in the programme, and then departed from it at a later date.
 If you declined an offer in a previous round, or accepted one but withdrew before starting, you do not need to answer 'yes' to this question.
 If you answer yes to this question, you will be required to submit a form by email, signed by the region at which you were previously training, by the closing date for applications; the form is available to download from the MDRS Resource Bank and details of where to send the form are in the contacts section.

-- Guaranteed Interview Scheme (GIS) - to be eligible for the GIS you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
-Those eligible for the GIS (and eligible for IMT) will be guaranteed an invitation to interview at one of their regional preferences.
+- Disability confident scheme - to be eligible for this you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
+Those eligible (and eligible for IMT) will be guaranteed an invitation to interview.
 Go to the GOV.UK website for more information.

 - Special circumstances - where you either: are the primary carer for someone who is disabled (as defined by the Equality Act 2010), or have a medical condition or disability for which ongoing follow up for the condition in a specified location is an absolute requirement, you could be eligible for this scheme.